Kushmathur1206/Personalized-Fashion-Adviser/README.md

 - 🛍️ Enhance product discovery and user engagement.
 - 🔄 Easily adaptable to any catalog – just embed your product collection.
 🧰 Tech Stack
-🖥️ Frontend
 - 🎨 Streamlit – for a lightweight and interactive web UI

-🧠 Backend
 - 🤖 TensorFlow + Keras – for deep learning
 - 🧱 ResNet50 (ImageNet pretrained) – for feature extraction
 - 📏 GlobalMaxPooling2D – to convert feature maps into compact embeddings
 🔍 Similarity Matching
 - 🧮 scikit-learn’s NearestNeighbors – with Euclidean distance for image similarity